sophifang/recipes-and-ratings-model/README.md

 Based on these metrics, our final model is an improvement from our baseline model, with RMSE decreasing from 0.97 to 0.70 and R<sup>2</sup> increasing from 22% to 60%.

 ## Fairness Analysis
+For our fairness analysis, we want to investigate whether our final model performs better for recipes with good ratings or bad ratings.
+To answer this question, we first determined whether each value in the `rating` column is "good" or "bad" by assigning all ratings strictly greater than 3 as "good" and the rest of the values as "bad".
+We then ran a permutation test where we shuffled the ratings of group X, the bad ratings, and group Y, the good ratings.
+A summary of our hypothesis is shown in the following descriptions.

+**Group X**: Bad Ratings (Recipes with ratings $\leq 3$) **Group Y**: Good Ratings (Recipes with ratings $>3$) **Evaluation metric**: Since we used RMSE as one of our evaluation metrics for our final model, we will be using RMSE as our evaluation metric for our fairness analysis as well.
+**Null Hypothesis**: Our model is fair.
+The RMSE for bad ratings and good ratings are roughly the same, and any differences are due to random chance.
+**Alternative Hypothesis**: Our model is unfair.
+The RMSE for bad ratings is lower than its RMSE for good ratings.
+**Test statistic**: We will use an absolute difference of means as out test statistic.
+**Significance level**: Our significance level will be 5%.
+**p-value**: After 500 permutations, we got a p-value of 0.012.
+**Conclusion**: By observing the distribution and examining how our p-value of 0.012 is smaller than the significance level chosen for our test statistic of 0.05, our test suggests that we reject the null.